Education Partner and Instructor Policies

 Attendance for In-Person Classes

 In order to meet New York State Continuing Teacher and Leader Education (CTLE) credit requirements, instructors should keep detailed registration and attendance records for all courses.
 Please note time of arrival, lunch, and time of departure in attendance logs.

-Participants who accumulate more than the maximum hours of absence and/or who do not complete make-up work for hours missed will not receive credit for the course and are not eligible for refunds.
+Participants who is absent from the course and does not complete make-up work for hours missed should not receive credit for the course and are not eligible for refunds.
 A participant may never miss the first or final session of an in-person course; participants who do not attend the first or final class will receiving a failing grade.

 It is at the instructor’s discretion to grant excused absences.
-Participants may not miss more than a total of six (6) hours for three (3) credit courses, four (4) hours for two (2) credit courses, and two (2) hours for one (1) credit courses.
 In all cases, participants are expected to make up course work in order to receive full credit for courses.